 Our earnings and cash flows depend to a great extent upon the level of our net interest income.
 Net interest income is the difference between the interest income we earn on loans, investments and other interest earning assets, and the interest we pay on interest bearing liabilities, such as deposits and borrowings.
 A flat or inverted yield curve or tightening credit spreads may limit our ability to add higher yielding assets to the balance sheet and reduce the spread between rates paid on deposits and those earned on interest-earning assets, placing downward pressure on our net interest margin and net interest income.
 Our deposit costs tend to be correlated with short-term rates; increases in short-term interest rates or generally tightening liquidity conditions may exert upward pressure on our cost of deposits.
 Changes in interest rates can increase or decrease our net interest income, because different types of assets and liabilities may react differently, and at different times, to market interest rate changes.
 If interest bearing liabilities mature or reprice more quickly than interest earning assets in a period of rising rates, net interest income will be reduced.
 If interest earning assets mature or reprice more quickly than interest bearing liabilities, falling interest rates could reduce net interest income.
-An increase in interest rates may also reduce the demand for loans and lower-priced deposit products, decrease loan repayment rates and negatively affect borrowers' ability to meet their obligations.
-A decrease in the general level of interest rates may affect us through, among other things, increased prepayments on higher-yielding fixed rate loans and mortgage-backed securities.
-Competitive conditions may also impact the interest rates we are able to earn on new loans or are required to pay on deposits, negatively impacting both our ability to grow loans and deposits and our net interest rate environments.
-A rapid or unanticipated increase or decrease in interest rates, changes in the shape of the
+An increase in interest rates may also reduce the demand for loans and lowerpriced deposit products, decrease loan repayment rates and negatively affect borrowers' ability to meet their obligations.
+A decrease in the general level of interest rates may affect us through, among other things, increased prepayments on higheryielding fixed rate loans and mortgage-backed securities.
+Competitive conditions may also impact the interest rates we are able to earn on new loans or are required to pay on deposits, negatively impacting both our ability to grow loans and deposits and our net interest income.
+Our ability to manage interest rate risk could be negatively impacted by unpredictable behavior of depositors in various interest rate environments.
+A rapid or unanticipated increase or decrease in interest rates, changes in the shape of the yield curve or in spreads between rates could have an adverse effect on our net interest margin and results of operations.